AnalogJ/thesparktree-blog/_posts/2019-02-03-ultimate-media-server-build-mediadepot.md

-I've been drinking the Docker kool-aid for years, and as a configuration management & deployment tool it's only gotten better and more popular over the years.
+I've been drinking the Docker kool-aid for years, and as a configuration management & deployment tool it's only gotten better and more popular.